Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 In real world `call-with-current-continuation` is far more powerful when I had time to show here.
 It enables a brave one to implement from scratch all sort of wonderful and scary things: arbitrary loops with nesting and early exit, exceptions and their handling, generators, coroutines and more.

+If you are willing to dive deeper here is [a really nice intro][scheme-callcc].
+And I am coming back to Earth now.

 </section>

 [cps]: https://en.wikipedia.org/wiki/Continuation-passing_style